maxcan7/Insight_pharmacy-counting/README.md

 # Insight_pharmacy-counting
 My Insight Data Engineering Fellowship pharmacy-counting code challenge repo

-The script was written in python, and takes as inputs a filename for the input, and a filename for the output.
-The input file is assumed to be a .txt file with drug_name and drug_cost fields.

-The script was written without the use of tools such as pandas or numpy.

-The shell should be run in git bash from the git repo directiory, using "chmod +x pharmacy_counting.sh" to make the shell executable and running "pharmacy_counting.sh"
+Instructions:
+1. Open git bash and cd to the git repo
+2. Enter the following code in bash(no quotes): "chmod +x pharmacy_counting.sh".
+   This allows the shell script to be executed.
+3. Type (no quotes): "./pharmacy_counting.sh" to run the shell script

-It assumes you are using itcont.txt located in the input folder as the input.
-The input can be changed to anything, it would just require changing the input in the shell script pharmacy_counting.sh to the path for the new input.
-As long as the input file has the necessary fields, it does not need to be itcont.txt.
-The output file can be renamed to anything.
+4. The shell script calls to a python module pharmwrapper.py in the src folder, which runs the function pharmwrite in the module pharmacy_counting.py with the input itcont.txt in the input folder, and outputs a file top_drug_cost.txt in the output folder.
+So long as the input is a .txt file in the same format as itcont.txt with the fields drug_name and drug_cost, it will be flexible to different inputs.
+The output can be named anything.
+   Because the input to pharmwrite includes the path, the paths can also be adjusted by adjusting the fields in the pharmwrapper module.
+5. To test the shell, follow the steps outlined below in Test Instructions.

+Note that the python modules were written without the use of tools such as pandas or numpy.

+Test Instructions:
+1. Open git bash and cd to the git repo/test_suite
+2. Enter the following code in bash(no quotes): "chmod +x run_tests.sh".
+   This allows the shell script to be executed.
+3. Type (no quotes): "./run_tests.sh" to run the shell script
+4. Should output the results.txt in the test_suite folder and the test files into the folder ./tests/test_1/